YanyingJiangUmich/Text-Difficulty-TopicModel-Clustering/README.md

 DATASET: https://www.kaggle.com/competitions/umich-siads-696-f22-predicting-text-difficulty

 The purpose of this project wasn't to achieve the highest accuracy from the beginning.
 It was more of an exploration on how to use different nlp methods for text analysis.
-Methods includes supervised learning, clustering and topic modeling.
+Methods includes supervised learning, dimention reduction, clustering and topic modeling.

 -------------------------------------------------------
 ### A. Supervised Learning Model for Predicting Text Difficulty